Man killed, trooper shot while ‘Cop City’ protesters cleared

 Register and Wright declined to identify the trooper or the man who was killed, citing the active investigation and the need to notify family members.

 Register said the “clearing operation” was being conducted in the same area where a handful of people were arrested last month and charged with domestic terrorism.
-DeKalb County District Attorney Sherry Boston said at the time that people attacked firefighters and police officers as state and local law enforcement officers with rocks and weapons as the officers removed barricades blocking some entrances to the site.
+DeKalb County District Attorney Sherry Boston said at the time that people attacked firefighters and police officers with rocks and weapons as the officers removed barricades blocking some entrances to the site.

 The GBI and other law enforcement agencies “embrace a citizen’s right to protest, but law enforcement can’t stand by while serious criminal acts are being committed that jeopardize the safety of the citizens we’re sworn to protect,” Register said.